MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 * Testing with voice recognition.
 * Testing in high-contrast mode.

 That said, we hope that the tools and processes shown here are a way to get you started and avoid the most evident mistakes.
-Another excellent way to find out if you're doing things wrong during development is to use the [web hint extension for Visual Studio Code][WebhintForCode].
+Another excellent way to find out if you're doing things wrong during development is to use the [webhint extension for Visual Studio Code][WebhintForCode].
 This extension flags the readily detectable accessibility problems in your source code and gives insights on how to fix them.

 :::image type="complex" source="../media/a11y-testing-webhint-in-vs-code.msft.png" alt-text="Webhint in Visual Studio Code, showing an accessibility issue by underlining the HTML element and showing an explanation of the problem" lightbox="../media/a11y-testing-webhint-in-vs-code.msft.png":::
     Webhint in Visual Studio Code, showing an accessibility issue by underlining the HTML element and showing an explanation of the problem